expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ## Newsletter Footer

-The Footer contains your address which is a requirement per the CAN/SPAM act.
+The Footer contains your address as required per the CAN/SPAM act.
 The address in the footer should reflect the actual physical address of the sender.

 ![](images/Selection_476.png)